inoxlang/inox/docs/builtin.md

 ```
 ### Set

-the Set function creates a set from an iterable, by default only representable (serializable) values are allowed.
+The Set function creates a set from an iterable, by default only representable (serializable) values are allowed.
 A configuration is accepted as a second argument.

 **examples**